fakih/blog/dev/json/java-tests-json.md

 ## Why the hell would I like to use JSON in java?

+// Not only in event sourcing but also in all distributed systems where we need to send messages/objects over the network

 Working with [Event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html), we often need to convert java object to send them through network or to store them to an event store.
 A Simple way to do that is to use Json format.
 For example: We can manipulate this kind of json object :